John Coughlan (hurler)

 John "Ballyhea" Coughlan (18 August 1898 – 18 August 1965) was an Irish hurler who played as a goalkeeper for the Cork senior team.

-Born in Blackrock, County Cork, Coughlan first played competitive hurling in his youthSchool.
-He arrived on the inter-county scene at the age of twenty-seven when he first linked up with the Cork senior team.
+Born in Blackrock, County Cork, Coughlan first played competitive hurling in his youth.
+He arrived on the inter-county scene at the age of 27, when he first linked up with the Cork senior team.
 He made his senior debut during the 1925 championship.
 Coughlan later became a regular member of the starting fifteen, and won two All-Ireland medals, two Munster medals and two National Hurling League medals.

-At club level Coughlan was a seven-time championship medallist with Blackrock.
+At club level, Coughlan was a seven-time championship medallist with Blackrock.

-His father, Pat, his uncles, Tom, Denis and Dan, and his brother, Eudie, all enjoyed All-Ireland success with Cork.
+His father, Pat, uncles, Tom, Denis and Dan, and brother, Eudie, were all hurlers.

-Throughout his career Coughlan made 15 championship appearances.
-He retired from inter-county hurling following the conclusion of the 1931 championship.
+Coughlan made a total of 15 championship appearances.
+He retired from inter-county hurling after the 1931 championship.

 Playing career

 Club

-In 1920 Coughlan was a key member of the Blackrock senior hurling team.
-He won his first championship medal that year following a huge 14-4 to 2-0 trouncing of Fairhill.
+In 1920, Coughlan was a key member of the Blackrock senior hurling team.
+He won his first championship medal that year following a comfortable 14–4 to 2-0 win over Fairhill.

-Four years later "the Rockies" were back in the senior decider.
-Coughlan won his second championship medal that year following a 3-5 to 1-2 defeat of Redmonds.
+Four years later, Coughlan won his second championship medal that year following a 3–5 to 1–2 defeat of Redmonds.

-Blackrock retained the title in 1925, with Coughlan collecting a third championship medal following a 6-4 to 2-3 defeat of St. Finbarr's.
+Coughlan collected a third championship medal in 1925 when Blackrock defeated St. Finbarr's by 6–4 to 2–3.

 Three-in-a-row proved beyond Blackrock, however, in 1927 they were back in a fourth successive decider.
-A 5-5 to 2-1 defeat of Redmonds gave Coughlan a fourth championship medal.
+A 5–5 to 2–1 defeat of Redmonds gave Coughlan a fourth championship medal.

 After a one-year hiatus "the Rockies" were back in the county decider once again in 1929.
-A 5-6 to 2-2 defeat of St. Finbarr's gave Coughlan a fifth championship medal.
+A 5–6 to 2–2 defeat of St. Finbarr's gave Coughlan a fifth championship medal.
 It was the beginning of a great era of success for the club as further final victories over Glen Rovers in 1930 and Éire Óg in 1931 brought Coughlan's championship medal tally to seven.